-- 1. Establishment of an efficient drainage system in area will reduce water logging. - 2.
-Once the drains would be completed it paves way for improvement of the roads. - 3.
+- 1. Establishment of an efficient, closed raw water transmission system in area will reduce water pollution. - 2.
 Improvement of local environment to reduce health risks to the citizens

-Summary:
+Summary of outcomes:

-1. The work on the drainage should be started as early as possible so that the problems faced during rainy season are addressed well in time.

-2. The quality of the work and material should not be compromised at any cost.

-3. The work should be allotted to the contractor who has the resources to compete the work in time.

-4. Public desired for implementation of better measures to reduce noise, dust and air pollution during the construction phase.

-5. People also wished that local people be given opportunities during the project tenure.

-6. People expected that their problems shall be addressed and solutions for them shall be implemented during the subproject execution.

-7. People are ready to extend all types of support during execution of the subproject.

-8. People suggested that adequate safety measures should be provided.

-9. ERA ensured that the requisite environmental management measures shall be incorporated in EMP and public consultation shall be a regular process during all stages of the subproject to solve any issues arising out of the proposed works.
+- 1. The work on the subproject should be started as early as possible so that the problems faced during all seasons are addressed well in time. - 2.
+The quality of the work and material should not be compromised at any cost. - 3.
+The work should be allotted to the contractor who has the resources to compete the work in time. - 4.
+Public desired for implementation of better measures to reduce noise, dust and air pollution during the construction phase. - 5.
+People also wished that local people be given opportunities during the project tenure. - 6.
+People expected that their problems shall be addressed and solutions for them shall be implemented during the subproject execution. - 7.
+People are ready to extend all types of support during execution of the subproject. - 8.
+People suggested that adequate safety measures should be provided. - 9.
+ERA ensured that the requisite environmental management measures shall be incorporated in EMP and public consultation shall be a regular process during all stages of the subproject to solve any issues arising out of the proposed works.

-PROPOSED STORM WATER DRAINS PHOTOGRAPHS
+PROPOSED RAW WATER TRANSMISSION PHOTOGRAPHS